aviatesk/street-feature-analysis/README.md

 python run.py https://wiki.samurai-archives.com/images/b/b9/Shinmachi-nishikikoji.jpg
 ```

-If you want to only see GradCAM results, your can use `--only-cam` option.
+If you want to only see Grad-CAM results, your can use `--only-cam` option.

 ```sh
 python run.py --only-cam assets/tokyo.jpg assets/vancouver.jpg